hyklux/portfolio-mmoserver-cpp-boost-asio/README.md

 ```

 # User module
-- The User module is the starting point for actually executing requests from clients.
+- The User module is the starting point for executing requests from clients.
-- After analyzing the request to be performed by disassembling the packet from the client, it is put in the JobQueue of the User module in the form of a Job.
+- After analyzing the request to be performed by disassembling the packet from the client, it is put in the JobQueue of the User module in the form of a Job instance.
 ``` c++
 //Put received messages in JobQueue. int UserServer::HandleMsg(const NetMsg msg, const std::shared_ptr<NetGameSession>& session)